DASHBOARDS / Payfactors

 A single structured view for modeling and validating ranges across peer sets.

 A single structured view for modeling and validating job ranges across peer sets.
 Two-column layout supported quick comparisons and model configuration.
-Unassociated jobs filtered out automatically — reducing manual effort and giving analysts a clean baseline to work from with confidence.
+Unassociated jobs filtered out automatically, reducing manual effort and giving analysts a clean, auditable baseline to work from.

 What I'd do differently

 Establish a lightweight design system earlier.
 As the only designer, consistency existed because I was consistent, not because the system was documented.
-That worked at startup scale.
-As the product and team grew, the lack of a formal component library created friction that an actual system would have prevented.
+Fine at startup scale.
+As the product and team grew, the lack of a formal component library created friction an actual system would have prevented.